mundialis/geoserver-grass-raster-datastore/src/site/markdown/index.md

 ## Contact

-Please make sure to get in [contact with us](https://www.mundialis.de/en/contact/) if you have feedback about this project or if want to contribute.
+Please make sure to get in [contact with us](https://www.mundialis.de/en/contact/) if you have feedback about this project or if you want to contribute.
 We're looking forward to hearing from you!